F-Kirchgessner/EmotionClassification/README.md

 # EmotionClassification

+## How to use
+Execute webcam.py to use (near) real time emotion classification.
+If it doesn't work, you might need to change the cameraPort in webcam.py to 1 or another value than 0.

 ## Introduction
 State-of-the-art face detection algorithms have become widely available, which raises the desire to be able to recognize and classify emotions as well.
 In this project, we seek to further this field of interest.
 Our goal is to build a pipeline that receives video sequences as input and extracts the faces at regular time-steps to classify the emotions of those faces.
 Finally, overlaying the video with boundary boxes and emotion classification of the faces on a nearly frame-by-frame basis.